XdotRS/xrb/README.md

 11, more commonly known as X11, in Rust.
 It provides types and data structures for X11, as well as serialization and deserialization for them.

+> _Hey!
+Why not check out [XRB's documentation](https://docs.aquariwm.org/doc/xrb)?
+> It contains a lot of information about the project, and has many examples and
+> explanations._

 XRB is not, however, an X library.
 It does not offer functionality for connecting to the X server, sending or receiving messages, nor an opinionated API.
 The idea is that those functionalities are implemented on top of XRB with an API wrapper,